Quick Answer

 - The general-solicitation BAN is the default for the small-offering Reg D tier and the private Reg D safe harbor.
 The verified-AI Reg D safe harbor carves out an exception.
 Confusion arises because Reg D as a whole is often described as "no general solicitation"; only the private (non-verified) tier bans it absolutely.

-Form D Notice Filing
+What Is the Form D Notice Filing?

 Form D is the notice filing the issuer submits to the SEC after starting a Reg D offering.